AElfProject/AElf/docs/index.md

 Welcome to AElf's official documentation.
-This GitBook is where we centralize our guides, documents and api references.
+This Doc is where we centralize our guides, documents and api references.
 Wether you're a dApp developer looking to build some awesome apps on top of AElf or simply just interested in seeing what a running node looks like, this place is for you!

 As of today the documentation is correct but still a work in progress so we invite you to frequently visit and discover any new content.

-#### A bit more about AElf push Test docS
+#### A bit more about AElf

 AElf's main objective is to permit scalability and extensibility through a multi-layer branching structure formed by a main chain and multiple levels of side-chains (a tree like structure).
 Each side-chain will be designed for one business use case.